cdrani/blog/_posts/2017-12-03-weekly-update-tmux-first-npm-package.md

 * Finish the **vimscript** book and create something from the knowledge attained from it to reinforce the learning.

-* Finish the [anml](https://github.com/cdrainxv/anml).
+* Finish the [anml](https://github.com/cdrainxv/anml) library.
 By finish I mean have it ready for initial release on npm.
-Furthermore I noticed some more test cases I have not accounted for as of yet, but I can create PRs for them.
-I somehow have to get others to contribute to them, based on the merit that it will be a great and easy first-commit.
+Furthermore, I noticed some more test cases I have not accounted for as of yet, but I can create PRs for them after the deploying it.
+I somehow have to get others to contribute to this repo, with the most enticing reason being that it will be a great and easy first-commit.

 * I have several drafts of which I have yet to post.
 This week I hope to have all of them fully written up and posted.

 ---

 ### GOOD LUCK!
+See you next week!